Corporate GovernanceCorporate Governance Guidelines

 Article 2

-In order for shareholders to secure sufficient time to consider the proposals to the General Meeting of Shareholders and exercise their voting rights appropriately, the Company will send the notice of the Ordinary General Meeting of Shareholders no later than three weeks before the date of the General Meeting of Shareholders and also disclose the content of the notice on the websites of the Company and the Tokyo Stock Exchange prior to sending the notice.
-In addition, the Company will prepare the English version of the notice of the General Meeting of Shareholders and disclose it on the websites of the Company and the Tokyo Stock Exchange.
+In order to secure sufficient time for shareholders to consider the proposals to the General Meeting of Shareholders and exercise their voting rights appropriately, the Company shall send the notice of the Ordinary General Meeting of Shareholders no later than three weeks before the date of the General Meeting of Shareholders and also disclose the content of the notice on the websites of the Company and the Tokyo Stock Exchange prior to sending the notice.
+In addition, the Company shall prepare the English version of the notice of the General Meeting of Shareholders and disclose it on the websites of the Company and the Tokyo Stock Exchange.

 2

-The Company will strive to establish an environment where all shareholders, including those who do not attend the General Meeting of Shareholders in person, can exercise their voting rights appropriately via the “Electronic Voting Rights Exercise Platform” or by other means.
+The Company shall strive to establish an environment where all shareholders, including those who do not attend the General Meeting of Shareholders in person, can exercise their voting rights appropriately via an electronic voting platform or by other means.

 3

-The Company will analyze the reasons if a certain number of votes are cast against the Company’s proposals at the General Meeting of Shareholders, and hold dialogue with shareholders and take other necessary measures.
+The Company shall analyze the reasons if a certain number of votes are cast against the Company’s proposals at the General Meeting of Shareholders, and engage in dialogue with shareholders and take other necessary measures.

 (Ensuring equality of shareholders)